1. What is the definition of “Basic Savings Bank Deposit Account” (BSBDA)?

-Is the ‘Basic Savings Bank Deposit Account’ a part of the Financial Inclusion plans of banks?
+8. Is the ‘Basic Savings Bank Deposit Account’ a part of furthering the Financial Inclusion objectives of banks?

 The ‘Basic Savings Bank Deposit Account’ would be subject to provisions of PML Act and Rules and RBI instructions on Know Your Customer (KYC) / Anti-Money Laundering (AML) for opening of bank accounts issued from time to time.
 BSBDA can also be opened with simplified KYC norms.
-However, if BSBDA is opened on the basis of Simplified KYC, the accounts would additionally be treated as “BSBDA-SMALL account” and would be subject to the conditions stipulated for such accounts as indicated in para 2.7 of Master Circular DBOD.AML.BC.No.
-11/14.01.001/2012-13 dated July 2, 2012. .
+However, if BSBDA is opened on the basis of Simplified KYC, the accounts would additionally be treated as “BSBDA-Small Account” and would be subject to the conditions stipulated for such accounts as indicated in para 2.6 (iii) of Master Circular No.UBD.BPD.(PCB).MC.
+No.16 /12.05.001/2012-13 dated July 1, 2013.

-No, the BSBDA customer cannot have any other savings bank account in the same bank..
-If ‘Basic Savings Bank Deposit Account’ is opened on the basis of simplified KYC norms, the account would additionally be treated as a ‘Small Account’ and would be subject to conditions stipulated for such accounts as indicated in paragraph 2.7 of Master Circular DBOD.AML.BC.No.11/14.01.001/2012-13 dated July 02, 2012 on ‘KYC norms / AML standards / Combating of Financing of Terrorism (CFT) / Obligation of banks under PMLA, 2002′.
+No, the BSBDA customer cannot have any other savings bank account in the same bank.
+If ‘Basic Savings Bank Deposit Account’ is opened on the basis of simplified KYC norms, the account would additionally be treated as a ‘Small Account’ and would be subject to conditions stipulated for such accounts as indicated in para 2.6 (iii) of Master Circular No.UBD.BPD.(PCB).MC.No.16/12.05.001/2012-13 dated July 1, 2013 on ‘KYC norms / AML Measures/ Combating of Financing of Terrorism (CFT) / Obligation of banks under PMLA, 2002′.

-As notified in terms of Govt of India notification dated December 16, 2010, BSBDA-Small Accounts would be subject to the following conditions:
+As notified in Govt of India notification dated December 16, 2010, BSBDA-Small Accounts would be subject to the following conditions:

-- Small Accounts can only be opened at CBS linked branches of banks or at such branches where it is possible to manually monitor the fulfilments of the conditions
+- Small Accounts can only be opened at CBS linked branches of banks or at such branches where it is possible to manually monitor the fulfilment of the conditions.

 The services available free in the ‘Basic Savings Bank Deposit Account’ will include deposit and withdrawal of cash; receipt / credit of money through electronic payment channels or by means of deposit / collection of cheques at bank branches as well as ATMs.

-12. Is there requirement of any initial minimum deposit while opening a BSBDA as per the circular dated August 10, 2012?
+13. of any initial minimum deposit Is there requirement while opening a BSBDA as per the circular dated August 17, 2012?

 There is no requirement for any initial deposit for opening a BSBDA.

-Whether the existing facility available in a normal saving bank account of Five free withdrawals in a month in other banks ATMs as per IBA (DPSS) instructions will hold good for BSBDA?
+16. Whether the existing facility available in a normal saving bank account of five free withdrawals in a month in other banks ATMs as per IBA (DPSS) instructions will hold good for BSBDA?

 Banks should offer the ATM Debit Cards free of charge and no Annual fee should be levied on such Cards.